clebertmoura/poke-station/README.md

 * The --build option is only required in the first time, or if something is modified in the frontend/backend projects.

-2. After all containers has started, open the browser with the URL: http://localhost and use one of the users below.
+2. After all containers has started, open the browser with the URL: http://localhost to access the PokeStation App and use one of the users below.

 # Testing users